 - Set the stage for future negotiations

-What are the uses of a letter of intent?
+What are the uses of a LOI?

 An LOI isn’t a one-dimensional document.
 It has a wide variety of use cases beyond business scenarios.
 As long as two parties (or more) are involved and there’s an opportunity for a potential engagement, an LOI can definitely play a role.